 - Hiking: 6.3 miles (10.1 km) roundtrip with about 1800 feet (550 m) of elevation gain; moderate

 - Other: there are no trash cans at the trailhead; when I was there lots of people had left their bagged up dog poop in a pile near the bathrooms (gross), or dropped it into the pit toilets (causes problems with pumping out the toilets).
-This shouldn’t need to be said, but apparently it does: please pack out all your trash
+Please pack out all your trash